westland garden health logo

 10am-4pm, Mon-Fri

-Top Tips for Eco-friendly Gardening
+Top Tips for an Eco-friendly Garden

 Peat Free Composts

-Going peat-free is a top priority for gardeners.
+Going peat free is a top priority for gardeners.
 According to the Royal Horticultural Society, the planet’s 10 billion acres of peat bogs store more carbon than the world’s forests combined, helping in the fight against climate change.
 Switching to peat-free compost alternatives is easy, and quality compost blends such as New Horizon will perform as well as peat.
-Modern peat-free composts contain more sustainable ingredients such as wood fibre, coir and composted bark.
+Modern peat free composts contain more sustainable ingredients such as wood fibre, coir and composted bark.
 These have been carefully adapted to provide optimum growing conditions.
 Look out for bags that are clearly labelled peat-free.
 Westland have a wide range of peat free composts available, for whatever your gardening task.

 Saving Water